jazdmiller/shakn/README.md

 ## Description
-Shakn is  a responsive web app built with React that helps users find cocktail recipes based on category or by search functionality. <br>
+Shakn is  a responsive web app built with React that helps users find cocktail recipes based on category or by search functionality.
+Technologies used: JSX, React, HTML, CSS, Bootstrap, Framer Motion <br>

 **Key Features:**

+- Integrated with TheCocktailDB API for a comprehensive cocktail database
-- Search for cocktail recipes by name or ingredients
+- Search for cocktail recipes by name or ingredient
-- Filter and browse cocktails based on various criteria (alcoholic/non-alcoholic, alcohol type)
+- Filter and browse cocktails based on various criteria (alcoholic/non-alcoholic, spirit type)
 - View detailed information about each cocktail recipe, including ingredients and preparation instructions
-- Responsive design for seamless user experience across devices
+- Responsive design using Bootstrap and Framer Motion for seamless user experience across devices
-- Integrated with TheCocktailDB API for a comprehensive cocktail database
-- Blog display using Strapi

 ## User Flow